Metropolitan Railway electric locomotives

 The first ten had a central cab and were known as camel-backs, and these entered service in 1906.
 A year later another ten units with a box design and a driving position at each end arrived.
 These were replaced by more powerful units in the early 1920s.

 The locomotives were withdrawn from passenger service in 1962 after electrification reached Amersham and the A Stock electric multiple units entered service.
 One locomotive, No. 5 John Hampden, is preserved as a static display at London Transport Museum, and another, No. 12 Sarah Siddons, has been used for heritage events.

 Westinghouse

 The Metropolitan Railway ordered electric locomotives from British Westinghouse and made by Metropolitan Amalgamated.
 The first ten were built with Westinghouse electrical control equipment and entered service in 1906.
-These 'camel-back' bogie locomotives featured a central cab, weighed 50 tons, were 35 ft 9 in long over the buffers and had four 215 hp traction motors.
+These 'camel-back' bogie locomotives featured a central cab, weighed 50 LT, were 35 ft 9 in long over the buffers and had four 215 hp traction motors.
 Initially there was only one position for the driver which proved troublesome, and a second master controller was soon added.